Nuitka/Nuitka/README.rst

 For exceptions that are determined at compile time, there is an expression that will simply do raise the exception.
-These can be propagated upwards, collecting potentially "side effects", i.e. parts of expressions that were executed before it occured, and still have to be executed.
+These can be propagated upwards, collecting potentially "side effects", i.e. parts of expressions that were executed before it occurred, and still have to be executed.

 Consider the following code: